 Members of the John Carroll University community affected by bias offenses are strongly encouraged to report these incidents.
 Such offenses (experienced either as a recipient or as a witness) can also be reported through the Bias Incident Report form (click here).
 Additionally, students can report to a variety of offices on campus including, but not limited to: Dean of Students Office, Office of Residence Life, Title IX Office, Center for Student Diversity and Inclusion, and the John Carroll Police Department.

-Bias offenses compromise the integrity of the John Carroll University community and constitute violations of the “Engaging in harassment based on age, race, gender, ethnicity, sexual orientation, religion, or disability” provision of the John Carroll University Student Code of Conduct (section 2b).
-As in all cases of misconduct, including hate motivated offenses, both the accused student and the student who believes s/he has been a recipient of the accused student’s misconduct have rights that are granted through the Student Conduct Process.
-These rights are contained in their entirety in the John Carroll University Community Standards Manual.
+Bias offenses compromise the integrity of the John Carroll University community and constitute violations of the “Engaging in harassment based on race, color, ethnicity, sex, gender identity or expression, sexual orientation, veteran status, age, immigration status, national origin, disability, or religious affiliation” provision of the Student Code (section 2b).
+As in all cases of misconduct, including bias offenses, both the respondent and the student who believes they have been a recipient of the respondent’s misconduct have rights that are granted through the Student Conduct Process.
+These rights are contained in their entirety please click here.

 Students who are referred to the conduct system and are found responsible for first and second time violations of this policy through the conduct process will be assigned disciplinary actions that include a combination of the following: a disciplinary status such as University Probation, Deferred Suspension, Suspension or Dismissal; an educational program; parent/guardian notification; and coach notification if applicable.
 Click here for a specific list of actions associated with this policy.